-Most of the way up the Strait, the channels are well marked, and vary in depth between 7 and 9 meters, however if you choose to go via the scenic routes, be prepared for 2 meters or less, in some places, especially around the middle sections where the tide retreats to both the North and South.
-Very low tides can make it impossible for vessels with a draft greater than 1 meter navigating the center sections for short periods.
+Most of the way up the Strait, the channels are well marked and vary in depth between 7 and 9 meters, however, if you choose to go via the scenic routes, be prepared for 2 meters or less, in some places, especially around the middle sections where the tide retreats to both the North and South.
+Very low tides can make it impossible for vessels with a draft greater than 1 meter navigating the centre sections for short periods.

 The bar is dynamic, and best navigated at high tide in moderate to low swells, using up to date way-points supplied by the TinCan Bay Coastguard.

 There are several access points for trailer boats dotted along the Western shores of the passage.
 The boat ramps in the region of Rainbow Beach and Inskip Point are modern and easy to use regardless of tides.
-There is ample parking at Bullock Point, Carlo Bay and Tincan Bay at even the busiest times of year.
+There is ample parking at Bullock Point, Carlo Bay and Tincan Bay at even the busiest times of the year.
 Bullock Point is the closest to the Strait, and it is simple to navigate safely from the ramp, out into the passage.

-Once you are underway, There is just one sand island to make your way around off Pelican Point, just before you get into the channel that is covered at high tide, but well marked.
-Inskip Point provided shelter from the prevailing South Easterly winds on the way towards the channel, however the crossing itself is quite exposed, and can cut up a bit when the tide is running against the wind.
+Once you are underway, there is just one sand island to make your way around off Pelican Point, just before you get into the channel that is covered at high tide but well marked.
+Inskip Point provided shelter from the prevailing South Easterly winds on the way towards the channel, however, the crossing itself is quite exposed and can cut up a bit when the tide is running against the wind.
 The area can also be impacted by swells coming across the bar in severe conditions.

 If you decide to use the Carlo Launching ramp, it is fine in most stages of the tide, but care needs to be taken navigating the narrow and winding channel that goes out into the Tincan Bay Inlet.
 Everything is well marked, but you need to be aware of the designated direction of the channel markers, which are set from North to south.

 Beacon to Beacon is a tremendous tool showing you where all the markers are and what they mean.
 Navionics shows you exactly where you are on the page.
 Very helpful at night, as I discovered on a recent crossing from Garry’s Anchorage to Tuan, weaving between the islands and along the meandering channel into Tuan in the dark.
-It also made it safe when the fog descended in one of the broadest sections, without the aids, we would have had no Idea where we were.
+It also made it safe when the fog descended in one of the broadest sections, without the aids, we would have had no idea where we were.
 The problem was not as big in the past, but these days, with motor cruisers at high speed on autohelm, it helped us to sneak along in the relative safety of the shoulders of the channel.

 Elbow point is the first anchorage you will encounter, with a very pleasant camping area away from the mangroves.

-There are no rubbish facilities, or toilets, and you need to bring your own water.
+There are no rubbish facilities or toilets, and you need to bring your own water.
 Dingoes frequent all of the West Coast of Fraser, and being opportunists they will make fast work of any food they can get at.
 I have heard stories of dingoes jumping into unattended boats left anchored on the shoreline.
 Elbow point can be slightly affected by swells coming over the bar and wrapping around the South West of Fraser, making for a bit of rocking and rolling if anchoring over-night.